 Step 8: Set Up Social Media Accounts & Start Sharing

 The most amazing thing I’ve learned about blogging since I started Mama Fish Saves is how incredibly supportive the blogger community is.
 Most bloggers do not view others as competition, instead, they operate on the premise that a rising tide raises all ships.

 Now that your blog is set up, one of the best ways to get your name out there is by starting to interact with other bloggers.
 Comment on posts from other blogs in your niche, follow other bloggers and share their content on social media, and share your own posts.
 Traffic won’t come immediately, but by getting involved you’ll be on the right path.

 I recommend choosing 1-3 social media platforms to focus on.
 There are so many out there that it is easy to spread yourself too thin and not commit fully to any one platform.
-I primarily spend my time on Twitter (most popular for connecting with other bloggers), Pinterest (best for driving traffic), and Facebook (slower to grow, but good for creating loyal fans).
-I recently added Instagram, but that is more for fun than really driving any traffic to the site.
+I primarily spend my time on Instagram, since that’s where my ideal target audience spends the most of their time.

 And with that, you are off to the races!

 Now you have everything you need to get started on your blogging journey and turn your new site into a thriving business.

 Blogging is very, very far from a “get rich quick” scheme, but if you write about what you are passionate about, stay consistent and committed, and be patient, the growth will come.
 Add things like email lists, Google Analytics, ads, affiliates, and your own products as you grow to build your income.

 Just remember to take baby steps.
 Nothing has to be perfect today.
 You just have to get started!
 Good luck!

 Want more info on crafting your first post, drive traffic, and build an email list?
 This is the best guide for new bloggers I’ve seen on the web.
 Check it out.